 Polpo | Beak Street

 This authentically styled bacaro (Venetian tapas bar) has become something of an institution.
-First opened in 2009 by Russell Norman, it now has venues across London and beyond.
-It almost single-handedly kickstarted London’s Campari craze – when it first opened, it sold more Campari and Aperol than the rest of the UK combined.
+First opened in 2009 by the late, great Russell Norman, it regularly saw queues around the block.
+Polpo also almost single-handedly kickstarted London’s Campari craze – when it first opened, it sold more Campari and Aperol than the rest of the UK combined.

-Split into clear sections, the menu offers cicheti (snacks) such as N’duja arancini and tuna & leek crostini; fish dishes like fritto misto (mixed, fried fish), and mackerel tartare; meat dishes including their speciality meatballs (pork and fennel or classic beef and pork); and pizette (mini pizzas) topped with the likes of spinach, parmesan and soft egg.
+Split into clear sections, the menu offers cicchetti (snacks) such as N’duja arancini and tuna & leek crostini; fish dishes like fritto misto (mixed, fried fish), and mackerel tartare; meat dishes including their speciality meatballs (pork and fennel or classic beef and pork); and pizzette (mini pizzas) topped with the likes of spinach, parmesan and soft egg.